21-23 November: The 3-day long field trip to Brussels is anticipated.

 10 May: Roland Erne presented on collective bargaining in the EU at the Unite the UNION Ireland seminar Bargaining for Progress: Collective bargaining in Ireland - realities, aspirations and workers' rights.

-13 March: We celebrated the start of the European Research Council (ERC) project Labour Politics & the EU's New Economic Governance Regime in the UCD Smurfit School of Business.
+13 March: We celebrated publicly the start of the European Research Council (ERC) project Labour Politics & the EU's New Economic Governance Regime in the UCD Smurfit School of Business.

 One of the world's leading scholars in European Union studies and comparative labour politics, Philippe C. Schmitter, from the European University Institute in Florence, delivered a thought-provoking keynote speech.
 Lisa O'Neill performed live three labour-related songs.
 Cooking for the end of Direct Provision, OurTable refreshed our numerous guests with delicious food and drinks.